128technology/docs/docs/single_conductor_install.md

     ![Node Information](/img/initializer_Serial5.png)

     - **Node Name:** The name of the system within your Conductor, for example, _conductor-node1_.
 By default this field uses the Linux system's hostname.
+The node name identifies the conductor node under the **Conductor** element in the Authority.

     :::note
     Both routers and conductors can consist of one node (for standalone systems) or two nodes (for highly available systems).